SchmidtDSE/spectral_trend_database/README.md

 ## DATABASE DESCRIPTION

-> CHANGE NOTICE: We are still working on operationalization.
-The database currently only goes through 2001

 The _Spectral Trend Database_ lives on [Google Big Query](https://cloud.google.com/bigquery/docs) and can be accessed directly using big query.
 However, we've built a number of python tools to make accessing the data eaiser ([docs](XXX), [example](XXX)).
+The database tables are listed in the table below.
+Detailed descriptions of the indvidual tables can be found in our api-docs ([here](https://schmidtdse.github.io/spectral_trend_database/docs/pages/database.html)).

 | Table | Keys | Dates | Daily | Description |